 Abuse happening to me

 We understand this can be a traumatic and worrying time.
-When you inform us, we will ensure we speak to you within 1 working day so you get the best support you need.
+When you inform us, we will attempt to speak to you within 1 working day so you get the best support you need.
 We know it may be tough to talk, but we will always speak to you when it is safe to do so.
-We would never put you in any danger.
+We would never knowingly put you in any danger.

 Abuse happening to somebody else